thenuwij/agropest-12-yolov8/data/README.md

-# Dataset — AgroPest-12
+# Dataset: AgroPest-12

 The image data is **not committed to this repository** (≈560 MB, ~17k images).
 Download it once and point `data/data.yaml` at it.

-**Source:** R. Majumdar, *AgroPest-12: A 12-Class Image Dataset of Crop Insects and Pests*, Kaggle, 2025 — [`rupankarmajumdar/crop-pests-dataset`](https://www.kaggle.com/datasets/rupankarmajumdar/crop-pests-dataset)
+**Source:** R. Majumdar, *AgroPest-12: A 12-Class Image Dataset of Crop Insects and Pests*, Kaggle, 2025. [`rupankarmajumdar/crop-pests-dataset`](https://www.kaggle.com/datasets/rupankarmajumdar/crop-pests-dataset)

 ## Download